SarahBeecroft/alphafold_container/README.md

 https://docs.quay.io/solution/getting-started.html

 Then you can pull down with Singularity or Docker anytime!

 See the Topaz.sh script for running the container on Topaz.

-Alphafold databases available on /group/data/alphafold (pre-Setonix)
+Alphafold databases available on /group/data/alphafold (pre-Setonix) or /software/references/alphafold (Setonix)